Working with state agencies in Denmark

 Ireland's inward investment promotion agency, IDA Ireland (Industrial Development Agency) is responsible for attracting and developing foreign investment.
 IDA Ireland has an office in Frankfurt which deals with the Danish market.

 Tourism Ireland markets the island of Ireland as a holiday destination overseas.
 It devises and implements world-class marketing programmes and provides industry partners with opportunities to market their own products and services alongside Tourism Ireland overseas.
-Its Copenhagen office markets Ireland across Scandinavia.
+Its Copenhagen office markets Ireland across the Nordic region.

 Science Foundation Ireland (SFI) invests in academic research that is most likely to generate new knowledge, leading-edge technologies and competitive enterprises in science and engineering.
 As well as promoting Ireland’s achievements around the world, SFI supports co-operation between education, government, and industry.